 Gyms are still closed in most places and people are desperately looking for ways to stay active and these 10 beginner-friendly kettlebell exercises are just another example.

-Bodyweight workouts are fun and all but they do get a bit boring after a while.
 Not to mention that you have to be continuously creative in finding ways to make them more challenging each time.

 The solution is to invest in some small, portable equipment pieces like resistance bands, dumbbells, or a kettlebell.
-This can definitely spice things up, especially when you employ techniques like tempo training or supersets.

 Although our living room is slowly turning into a small fitness studio (and I’m still unsure how I feel about it), you can actually achieve so much with just a kettlebell, as it’s such a versatile equipment piece.
-Especially, if you implement some of the best kettlebell exercises listed in this article.

 What kettlebell to buy?

 If you’re looking to invest in one, I’d say go for a weight that you can comfortably hold overhead with one hand.
-This will ensure that you can do a wide variety of exercises using it.

 Ideally, get two – one that you can hold overhead, and a heavier one that you can use for lower body exercises.